 The new partnership aims to change that, by enabling scientists in the two countries to work together to better understand the causes of these inherited diseases, and improve the ability of the Egyptian scientists to identify families at risk.

-At UCSD, Joseph Gleeson, M.D., Assistant Professor of Neurosciences and Director of the Center for Cerebellar Malformations, and his research team coordinate diagnosis and treatment of children with neuronal abnormalities, and study families of children with inherited disorders of brain development.
-In January, Gleeson headed a U.S. team based in the UCSD School of Medicine which visited the National Institute of Neuromotor System in Egypt.
+At UC San Diego, Joseph Gleeson, MD, Assistant Professor of Neurosciences and Director of the Center for Cerebellar Malformations, and his research team coordinate diagnosis and treatment of children with neuronal abnormalities, and study families of children with inherited disorders of brain development.
+In January, Gleeson headed a U.S. team based in the UC San Diego School of Medicine which visited the National Institute of Neuromotor System in Egypt.
 The Institute treats children most severely affected by inherited mental retardation and brain malformations.
 There, he met with Dr. Abdel Hamid Abaza, head of Egypt’s General Organization of Teaching Hospitals and Institutes (GOTHI) to discuss plans for collaboration.

 “MR is a complex problem faced by populations the world over.
-The Center for Cerebellar Malformations at UCSD was established to investigate the genes involved in childhood neurological disorders including mental retardation and autism.
+The Center for Cerebellar Malformations at UC San Diego was established to investigate the genes involved in childhood neurological disorders including mental retardation and autism.
 Now we have the opportunity to share what we have learned with Egyptian scientists.
 At the same time their contributions will expand our own research horizons,” said Gleeson.

 By October, researchers had taken the first official steps in establishing a collaboration to investigate the genetic basis of a common type of mental retardation.